There’s just something about packing for a road trip that never fails to make my heart beat faster.

 Sunglasses — Protect your eyes: comfortable sunglasses are definitely important road trip essentials!

-Portable USB Charger — Limit stress about your phone dying during your long days on the road: add a portable USB charger to your road trip packing list and you’ll be good to go.
+Portable USB Charger — Limit stress about your phone dying during your long days on the road.

 Extra USB Cables and/or Phone Charging Cables — Whether it’s to charge your phone, your camera, or even your portable USB charger, odds are that you’ll be glad to have a few extra cables lying around.

-Windshield Shade — Growing up with summer temperatures that regularly topped 100 F, these handy things were daily driving essentials–and while it probably wouldn’t be practical to pack one for an international trip, if you’re traveling your own vehicle during the summer, we absolutely consider these handy things road trip essentials.
+While it wouldn’t be practical to pack one for an international trip, if you’re traveling your own vehicle during the summer, we absolutely consider these handy things road trip essentials.

 Reusable Water Bottle(s) — Cut down on plastic waste, save money, and make sure you don’t have to stop for water constantly: a reusable water bottle has lots of benefits on a road trip.
-We personally love and use these.

-Water Jug — In addition to reusable water bottles, throwing a multi-gallon water jug in the back of your car when packing for a road trip can also save money, plastic waster, and time.
+Water Jug — In addition to reusable water bottles, throwing a multi-gallon water jug in the back of your car when packing for a road trip can also save money, plastic waste, and time.

 Travel Mug — Want to keep coffee, tea, or even soup warm on a road trip?
-An insulated travel mug can help!

-RuMe Bag — Incredibly light and easy to pack, a RuMe bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.
-We’ve been carrying ours for years and it never stops coming in handy.
+Reusable Tote Bag — Incredibly light and easy to pack, a RuMe bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.

 Toilet Paper — We’ve lost count of how many roadside restrooms we’ve found that aren’t stocked with toilet paper–and yes, that includes at home in the United States!
-Odds are good that at some point, you’ll be immensely glad you added toilet paper to your list of things to pack for a road trip.

 Swiss Army Knife — Want to slice fruit, cheese, or anything else on your road trip?
-You’ll be so glad you brought along a Swiss Army knife!

 Comfortable Day Bag — We currently use Pacsafe’s sleek anti-theft backpack and love it, but if you don’t want to shell out the cash for this trip, that’s totally understandable.
-Just aim for something comfortable to wear, not flashy, and medium-sized–we used a Northface Jester backpack for years and loved it as well.

 Hand Sanitizer — Sanitary hands are extremely important on a road trip, especially if you’re eating in your car, but you may not always have access to hot water and soap–make sure to add some hand sanitizer to your road trip packing list!